d-cook/SomethingNew/README.md

 * [Projects](https://github.com/d-cook/SomethingNew/blob/master/Projects.md) - These are our own projects related to our goals, and/or other related projects

+* [Discussion](https://github.com/d-cook/SomethingNew/tree/master/Discussion) - Includes forum-like discussion of topics, and email conversations that lead up to this collaboration (there are some gems in there).

 (TODO: Should we have anything else?
 Ideas: discussion (or individual discussion topics), ideas or notes for how to manage this collaboration, ...?)

 (TODO: Should we add pictures and color to this stuff?
 It would be ironic not too, I suppose)